 Many government programs, financial institutions, and government agencies like the DMV require proof of address for certain transactions.

 There are many ways to prove your address.
 We’ll tell you about all the documents you can use, plus the quickest way to get those documents if you don’t have any already.

-What Can You Use for Proof of Address?
+What Documents to Use for Proof of Address

 Most types of utility bills can be used as proof of address, as long as they include your name on the statement.
 Utility bills include:

 - Cable or internet bills

 See our related research for information on providing residency if you live with your parents and don’t have any utility bills.